reflectoring/reflectoring.github.io/_posts/2021-11-14-creating-hashes-in-java.md

 }
 ```

 The `validatePassword` method in this code snippet takes the password in plain text which we want to verify against the stored hash of the password generated in the previous step.

-In the first step, we split the stored hash to extract the iterations, salt, and the hash and then use these to regenerate the hash for comparing with the stored hash of the password.
+In the first step, we have split the stored hash to extract the iterations, salt, and the hash and then used these values to regenerate the hash for comparing with the stored hash of the original password.

 ## Generating Checksum
 Another common utility of hashes is for verifying whether the data (or file) at rest or during transit between two environments has been tampered known as data integrity.